-Provides tuition restraint requirements in order to receive performance funding increase for FY 2020-21, FY 2021-22 and FY 2022-23.
-Universities must limit resident undergraduate tuition/fee increase to 4.25% or \$586, whichever is greater.
+Provides tuition restraint requirements in order to receive the one-time supplemental funding for FY 2021-22, equal to 1% of operations funding, and the performance funding increase for FY 2022-23 and FY 2023-24.
+Universities must limit resident undergraduate tuition/fee increase to 4.2% or \$590, whichever is greater.
 Defines the term "fee" and "tuition and fee rates."
-States that universities that exceed the tuition restraint cap shall not receive a planning or construction authorization for a state-funded capital outlay project in FY 2021-22, FY 2022-23, and FY 2023-24 in addition to having their appropriation adjusted at any time.
+States that universities that exceed the tuition restraint cap shall not receive a planning or construction authorization for a state-funded capital outlay project in FY 2022-23 and FY 2023-24 in addition to having their appropriation adjusted at any time.